 Start at the beginning with great candidate experience.
 First, we’ll get into why it’s such an important part of the employee lifecycle.
-Then, we’ll cover five ways you can improve candidate experience and reap the rewards of increased retention and engagement, and solid company culture.Get 4 tips from @ClearCompany for an engaging #CandidateExperience, based on what Talent Board’s #TheCandEs Report winners are doing differently:
+Then, we’ll cover four ways you can improve candidate experience and reap the rewards of increased retention and engagement, and solid company culture.Get 4 tips from @ClearCompany for an engaging #CandidateExperience, based on what Talent Board’s #TheCandEs Report winners are doing differently:

 Why Does Candidate Experience Matter?

 You should care about the candidate experience because it starts long before potential employees talk to your talent acquisition team.
 If they start with a poor experience, they may be put off by your company before even meeting a recruiter.
 On the other hand, there are many benefits of great candidate experience.
 Of the employees who had a good experience, 75% say it was a big part of their decision to accept the position.

 You should also care about it because your competition cares.
 According to Talent Board’s 2021 North American Candidate Experience (CandE) Research Report, employers named overall candidate experience among their top priorities in 2022.
 That’s a data-backed decision: the Report found that companies that prioritized candidate experience had a “competitive advantage.”

 The CandE Report also pointed to what those companies are doing better than the rest: